(catalog of entry Fall 2010 and after)

 The major requires a minimum of 33 hours and leads to a Bachelor of Arts Degree.

-The major in Communication Studies requires a minimum of 34 semester hours, and leads to the Bachelor of Arts degree.
+The major in Communication Studies requires a minimum of 33 semester hours, and leads to the Bachelor of Arts degree.
 All Courses within the major must be completed with a grade of “C” or higher.
 One half of the hours must be at the 300-400 level.
 A minor or second major outside of the Department of Communication is required.
+Sample 4-year plan.

 Minimum GPA of 2.3

 * Completion of the following courses with a grade of “C” or better:

 Note: Students can take no more than 15 hours in the Department of Communication before being admitted to the major.

 NOTE: COMM 200 will be a pre-requisite for ALL 400-level courses (or instructor permission).